 Autism spectrum disorder (ASD) is a group (or spectrum) of complex disorders characterized (in varying degrees) by difficulties in social interaction, verbal and nonverbal communication, and repetitive behaviors.
-ASD is a pervasive developmental disorder that delays the development of basic skills, such as the ability to socialize, communicate and develop independent living skills.
+Autism spectrum disorder is a pervasive developmental disorder that delays the development of basic skills, such as the ability to socialize, communicate and develop independent living skills.

-The exact cause of ASD is not known, but research suggests genetics and environment play important roles.
-Boys are more likely to be diagnosed with ASD than girls, however, there is currently a debate regarding the under diagnosis of girls on the spectrum due to their higher rate of rule compliance.
+The exact cause of ASD isn’t known, but research suggests genetics and environment play important roles.
+Boys are more likely to be diagnosed with autism spectrum disorder than girls; however, there’s currently a debate regarding the under diagnosis of girls on the spectrum due to their higher rate of rule compliance.

 There are no physical medical tests available to diagnose autism.
-However, if symptoms are present, ASD is usually first diagnosed in children between ages two and six by a complete medical history, physical, and a psychiatric neurological exam.
-If no physical disorder is present, the child may be referred to a health professional trained to diagnose and treat ASD.
+However, if symptoms are present, ASD is usually first diagnosed in children between ages two and six by a complete medical history, physical, and psychiatric neurological exam.
+If no physical disorder is present, the child may be referred to a health professional to diagnose the disorder and provide autism spectrum disorder treatment.
 The diagnosis is based on the child’s level of development and their speech and behavior.
-A diagnostic evaluation usually involves a team of several doctors that may include a pediatric neurologist, psychiatrist, psychologist, speech and language pathologist, physical therapist, and an occupational therapist.
+A diagnostic evaluation usually involves a team of several doctors that may include a pediatric neurologist, psychiatrist, psychologist, speech and language pathologist, physical therapist, and occupational therapist.

-Typically diagnosed in childhood, in adults, diagnosing ASD is not easy, and symptoms can overlap with other mental health conditions such as schizophrenia or attention deficit hyperactivity disorder (ADHD).
+Typically diagnosed in childhood, in adults, diagnosing autism spectrum disorder isn’t easy, and symptoms can overlap with other mental health conditions such as schizophrenia or attention deficit hyperactivity disorder (ADHD).
 There have been advancements in adult specific psychological screening and testing in recent years, such as cognitive testing, which is a mix of verbal and nonverbal testing, measuring verbal comprehension, perceptual reasoning, working memory, and process speed.
 Other tests include auditory memory testing, measuring of organization and planning skills, and fine motor skills.

 According to the National Institute of Mental Health, there are two types of main behaviors: “restricted/repetitive behaviors” and “social communication/interaction behaviors.”
-All people diagnosed do not show all the behaviors, but many will show several.
+All people diagnosed do not show all the autism spectrum disorder symptoms, but many will show several.